 Brookes doesn't look too filthy in this portrait.
 Perhaps we should take the quotation with a grain of salt.
 But even if true, I suppose the bodies he dissected didn't mind a bit of dirt.
 He couldn't kill them, though perhaps some of the resurrection men who supplied his "subjects" might have.
 Burke and Hare were not unique.

-Brookes studied under several fine teachers, among them William and John Hunter.
+Brookes studied under several eminent teachers, among them William Hunter and his more famous brother, John Hunter.
 He was also an innovator in preserving cadavers.
 He injected them with a nitrogen compound, potassium nitrate.
 The injections preserved them for a long time even in hot weather, allowing him to keep his school open in the summer, unlike rival schools.
 It was said his school stank of rotten meat, but then none of the anatomy schools can have been especially fragrant.

 Brookes often got into scrapes with his suppliers, the body snatchers or resurrectionist men, presumably over prices.
 One gang left two decomposing corpses on his front steps, leading to a local mob action against Brookes.
 On another occasion, they delivered an unconscious man.
 Brookes only discovered the ruse when he rolled the body down the cellar stairs.
 Or kicked it down the stairs.
 He once let slip that he had done that in one case, so it my have been common practice.
 In this case, the man awoke, jumped up, and fled in terror.
 Brookes called the resurrection men "the most iniquitous set of villains who ever lived."
 But he did business with them, as did all the successful anatomists.
 (Image: "Death in the Dissection Room" by Thomas Rowlandson)